 \paragraph{Equilibrium.}

-We study Perfect Bayesian Equilibria of the information sharing game.
-In particular: \begin{itemize} \item $S$ first chooses whether to learn the veracity of her signal and then whether to share the signal with the group of receivers in order to maximize her social image utility net of fact-checking and sharing costs.
-She thereby takes into account each type of $R$'s optimal fact-checking strategy and the corresponding induced beliefs by each $R$ about her type. \item Each type of $R$ chooses whether to fact-check a signal shared with her as well as action $a\in\{0,1\}$ taking into account the equilibrium strategy of $S$ in order to maximize her utility.
-Each type of $R$ forms a belief about $S$'s type using all information available to her.\footnote{While our framework features heterogeneous priors, for example due to motivated reasoning, we refrain from modeling a bias in information processing for the receiver's optimal action.} \item Each $R$'s beliefs follow from Bayes rule whenever possible and the equilibrium strategy of $S$. \end{itemize}
+We study Perfect Bayesian Equilibria of the information-sharing game: (i) The sender ($S$) first decides whether to verify her signal's veracity, then whether to share it, maximizing social image utility net of fact-checking and sharing costs.
+She anticipates each receiver's optimal fact-checking and the beliefs this induces about her type. (ii) Each type of $R$ chooses whether to fact-check and which action $a\in\{0,1\}$ to take, given $S$'s equilibrium strategy.
+Each $R$ then forms beliefs about $S$'s type based on all available information. (iii) $R$'s beliefs follow Bayes' rule whenever possible and are consistent with $S$'s equilibrium strategy.

 In the next section, we will analyze a situation in which the sender wishes to signal ability.
 The analysis of a sender with a worldview motive is contained in Section \ref{sec:worldview}.